 - You are given 10 calendar days, after the receipt of copies of the performance evaluation statements, to submit your rebuttal if you choose

 Even if you decide not to submit a written rebuttal statement or request a meeting, you must still complete the form provided by the FAR office and submit it in response to the material shared by your review committees.

-The form will inform your review committees of your decision about whether or not you wish to rebut or request a meeting, as well as contain your potential rebuttal statement.
+The form will inform your review committees of your decision about how you wish to participate in the rebuttal period.

 Receipt of the Shared Documents

 Your review committees will be sharing copies of their performance evaluation statements with you through the Interfolio platform.